-Nexmo's local direct connection is now live for Russia.
-This covers all Russian networks (under MCC 250), but excludes Kazakhstan and Abkazia.
+Vonage has a local direct connection for Russia.
+This covers all Russian networks (under MCC 250), but excludes Kazakhstan and Abkhazia.

 Russia is an extremely large SMS market and filters are in place, in many cases even legitimate A2P traffic is blocked and so cheap signalling/roaming links do not deliver well and using a direct connection is imperative.

 We are using Adaptive Routing throughout Russia which will ensure several routes are constantly being tested and the optimum one will be used for your traffic.
 Therefore occasionally your traffic will be sent over non-direct backup routes to ensure delivery at times when the direct routes are experiencing issues.

 Since 1 November 2013, the Russian carriers have filtered traffic with numeric, short code, and unregistered Sender IDs.
 Due to this filtering by Russian carriers, Sender IDs will be overwritten to ensure delivery into these networks.